csirak/maj/README.md

 ## Overview

-Maj is a high-performance, statically typed programming language designed to leverage GPU computing capabilities seamlessly.
-Inspired by [Adam Majmudar's GPU project](https://github.com/adam-maj/tiny-gpu), Maj aims to simplify the development of GPU-accelerated applications by integrating GPU programming directly into the language syntax and runtime.
-Built using Scala.
+Maj is a high-performance, statically typed programming language.
+Inspired by [Adam Majmudar's GPU project](https://github.com/adam-maj/tiny-gpu) and built using Scala.

 ## Features